maciejjankowski/launchpad-for-life/README.md

 # launchpad-for-life

-Absolutely!
-It's possible to create a custom app for your Launchpad Mini MK3 that integrates with your Google Calendar and provides the features you described.
-Here's a breakdown of the concept and the steps involved:

 **Concept**

 1.  **Google Calendar Integration:** Your app would need to securely connect to your Google Calendar using an API to fetch your daily schedule.